Summary of Significant Accounting Policies

 Level 3 – Unobservable inputs that reflect assumptions about what market participants would use in pricing the asset or liability.
 These inputs would be based on the best information available, including the Company’s own data.

 The Company’s financial instruments include cash, restricted cash, accounts receivable, notes receivable, accounts payable, accrued expenses and notes payable.
-The carrying amounts of these financial instruments approximates fair value due to their short maturities.
+The carrying amounts of these financial instruments approximates fair value due to their short maturities, proximity of issuance to the balance sheet date or variable interest rate.

 Recently issued accounting pronouncements –

-Credit Losses – In June 2016, the FASB issued ASU 2016-13, “Financial Instruments—Credit Losses (Topic 326).”
-The standard introduces a new model for recognizing credit losses on financial instruments based on an estimate of current expected credit losses and will apply to trade receivables.
+Credit Losses – In June 2016, the FASB issued ASU No. 2016-13, “Financial Instruments—Credit Losses (Topic 326).”
+The standard introduces a new model for recognizing credit losses on financial instruments based on an estimate of current expected credit losses and will apply to trade and notes receivables.
 The new guidance will be effective for the Company’s annual and interim periods beginning after December 15, 2022.
-The Company is currently evaluating the impact of the adoption of the standard on the consolidated financial statements.
+The Company will adopt the new accounting standard on January 1, 2023.
+The adoption of this accounting standard will not have a material impact on the Company's consolidated financial statements.

 No definition available.